SPSS

 Tutorials:

-- The University of Texas at Austin has an SPSS Online tutorial with four modules
+The University of Texas at Austin has an SPSS Online tutorial with five modules

 Helpful web pages: